 Due to the multidisciplinary nature of public health, there are a diverse range of roles in this area.

-The NHS lists a number of different roles where public health is considered to be the main part of the role.
-They include:
+The Health Careers website lists a number of different roles where public health is considered to be the main part of the role.
+These include:

 Health Careers - find out more about the core public health workforce